Find us on Facebook

 One of the most basic types of breathing used is slow, deep breathing.
 This is a breath which you can pull the air from your abdomen and try to slow your breathing in less than one to four cycles per minute.
 Below are some of the many benefits we have from this simple breathing, especially when done in a forest environment e.g under a cedar on the chrissi island.
 In all these exercises, the body must be with the spine upright, in any position that everyone prefers (squat like the Indians, knees such as the Chinese and the Japanese, sitting in a chair like the Ancient Greeks and Egyptians, etc)..

 The deep breath detoxifies and releases toxins.
-Your body is designed to release a high proportion of its toxins through breathing.
+Human body is designed to release a high proportion of its toxins through breathing.
 If it does not breathe effectively, toxins will not be removed right, from your body.
 When you exhale air from your body releases carbon dioxide that has passed through the circulation of blood in your lungs.
 Carbon dioxide is a natural waste of your body's metabolism.

 Long and deep breath releases tension.
 Think about how your body feels when you are worried, angry, afraid or anxious.Your muscles are tight and your breathing becomes shallow.
 When your breath is shallow you do not get the amount of oxygen your body needs.
 Long and deep breathing reverses this process, allowing your body (and mind) to expand.